felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Books do contain answers to our questions - that is why we choose to read them after all!
 However, they also contain a lot of context to explain why certain knowledge nuggets have meaning.
-What if we simply recorded the nuggets, and ignored the rest?
+What if we simply recorded the nuggets that we want to remember, and ignored the rest?
 Forget the fluff, literally!

 Grinding through a book takes a lot of time, so we do everything we can to avoid doing it more than once.
 We want to capture information in a